Nice Côte d'Azur International Airport, one of the busiest airports in France, is expanding Terminal Two to offer improved services…

 Syracuse Hancock airport revitalisation design and features

-The rehabilitation project will include a wide-scale redesign of a number of airport facilities.
+The rehabilitation project included a wide-scale redesign of a number of airport facilities, with more modern ticketing and baggage handling facilities.

-The passenger terminal building will be remodelled to increase its capacity.
-New flooring and furniture will be installed to create a more welcoming atmosphere for passengers, and the building's facade will feature a new glass curtain wall to allow more natural light into the interiors.
+The passenger terminal building has been remodelled to increase its capacity with the addition of 14,500ft2 of space for more facilities.
+New flooring and furniture has been installed designed to create a welcoming atmosphere for passengers, and the building’s facade features a new glass curtain wall to allow more natural light into the interiors.

-A new regional aviation history museum, designed with assistance from the Onondaga Historical Association, will be built in the transit centre.
-The museum will exhibit educational displays, a visual timeline of significant airport events, and an area showcasing figures from the airport's history.
+Designed with assistance from the Onondaga Historical Association, a regional aviation history museum has been built in the transit centre.
+The museum exhibits educational displays, a visual timeline of significant airport events, and an area showcasing figures from the airport’s history.

 Enhanced passenger services and drop-off areas

-The passenger drop-off area will be upgraded with a new exterior facade and an eco-friendly green roof canopy
+The passenger drop-off area has been upgraded with a new exterior facade and an eco-friendly green roof canopy.

 Other development projects include the repaving of Colonel Eileen Collins Boulevard and the reconfiguration of pick-up and drop-off traffic lanes, as well as the introduction of an expanded concession programme, a new stairway, renovated restrooms, and ticket counters.